Finastra/fds-design/README.md

 ![](./.github/assets/banner.jpg)

 The content of this repository is deprecated but its issues are still used for planning.
-All design files are now [hosted on Figma](https://www.figma.com/@finastra).

 ### Found a bug?
 Fill a [GitHub issue](https://github.com/Finastra/fds-design/issues/new?assignees=octocat&labels=bug%2Ctriage&template=bug_report.yml&title=%5BBug%5D%3A+).